-Stigma can manifest itself in lots of different ways, sometimes its more subtle, other times more obviously.
+Stigma can manifest itself in lots of different ways.
+Sometimes it's subtle, other times it's more obvious.

 Some examples of stigma:

 - If people react negatively or judgmentally when someone discloses a mental health problem, it can be distressing and devaluing for the person concerned.
-Phrases such as ‘pull yourself together’ or ‘it’s all in your head’ can discourage them from speaking out again.
-Examples of positive ways to respond when someone tells you they are struggling with their mental health:
+Phrases such as "Pull yourself together" or "It’s all in your head" can discourage them from speaking out again.
+Examples of positive ways to respond when someone tells you that they are struggling:

-Listen sensitively to them, don’t judge, pressurise or ask too many questions.
+Listen sensitively, don’t judge, pressurise or ask too many questions.

-Let them know you’re there for them and that you will respect their confidence.
+Let them know that you’re there for them and that you will respect their confidence.

 Thank them for telling you – seeking help is a sign of strength.

-- The media can reinforce negative stereotyping around mental health through associating it with derogatory language (such as ‘psycho’, ‘nutter’, ‘a bit mental’), linking it to negative stereotypes (such as violent, criminal, threatening, irresponsible) and uninformed, sensationalist headlines around incidents such as suicide.
+- The media can reinforce negative stereotyping around mental health by associating it with derogatory language ("psycho"; "nutter"; "a bit mental"), negative stereotypes (violence, criminality or threatening and irresponsible behaviour) and uninformed, sensationalist headlines about topics such as suicide.

-- Social stereotypes often portray experiencing mental health problems and asking for help as a sign of weakness; for example, for men and boys to show their feelings or for people openly about mental health in the workplace without fear of reprisal or responsibility being removed from them.
+- Social stereotypes often portray mental health problems and help-seeking as a sign of weakness – men and boys showing their feelings, for example, or people talking openly about mental health in the workplace.

 - Treating people differently due to their mental ill health, avoiding or underestimating their abilities can worsen their mental health and re-inforce negative feelings they may already have about themselves.
 Examples of this would be assuming someone won’t want to take part in activities,making choices on their behalf or assuming they won’t cope with certain things.
 Remember they are still the person you know, they are just working through a period of ill health and will benefit from your support.